Hardwick Glaze Notebook

 Traditionally, clay is used to create form.
 Pottery, Vessels and Sculpture all are formed with different mixtures of materials aiming to create a desired effect.
 Clay body types used in cultures all over the world to make things can be delineated into 3 different types, but there are combinations of materials that straddle these definitions, so there are really no restrictions today in creating a clay body.
 In the west, clay can be broken down into 3 different categories: earthenware, stoneware and porcelain.
 In addition there are refractory clays and montmorillonite clays which have properties all their own.

 Earthenware melts at a lower temperature than stoneware and porcelain.
 It is called a low fire clay for this reason.
 High fire and low fire terminology came about as the different clays available in the earth naturally melt at a high or low temperature.
 Earthenware is usually high iron when found naturally occurring in the ground.
 Found in every culture and every continent, earthenware comes in all colors and fires in a wide variety of colors, but mostly in reds and browns, but yellow, black and white are available in store and ground.
 The earliest figurines and pots are made from this clay type and most cultures historically only used earthenware clays.
-Because of the low temperatures, earthenware clays hold color oxides and produce colors easily.
+Because of the low temperatures, earthenware clays don’t allow color oxides to burn out (dissipate) and produce colors easily.
 When taken to higher temperatures, earthenware will turn brown and then dark greens, eventually becoming a glaze depending on material mix; deforming, melting and bloating in the process.
 It is only when earthenware is over fired and melts that it is truly vitreous, so without glaze most earthenware is not waterproof.
+A great example is the traditional unglazed flower pot.

 Porcelain is naturally occurring high fired clay that is white and vitreous when fired.
 Very similar to stoneware, it is lower in iron and usually titania than stoneware and usually higher in silica.
 Many industries all over the earth have defined porcelain differently (as their own) as it was once a high commodity, but most agree that porcelains must be translucent and fire to a higher temperature than both earthenware and stoneware.
 Porcelain was invented in China and the many types of European porcelain were created to imitate this material.
 French missionaries and explorers brought back secret recipes and material data that helped with the quest to unravel the mystery of porcelain.
 It took hundreds of years before someone in Germany figured it out and then the other types around Europe were invented.
 Most of the later porcelain bodies were created when kaolin was discovered in France.